kershrita/Data-Science-Roadmap/README.md

   - Hands-on exercise: Data exploration & visualization from diamonds database.
   - Assignment: Data exploration & visualization from flights database.

-- **Session 4**: SQL Data Refresher and Data Cleaning
+- **Session 4**: Diamonds with pandas & matplotlib
-  - Recap on data collection from SQL databases.
+  - Recap on SQLite.
+  - More data exploration using pandas.
+  - More data visualization using matplotlib.
   - The importance of data cleaning and handling missing data.
   - Techniques for handling missing values (imputation).
-  - Basic data visualization using matplotlib (cont).
-  - Data Transformation (handle columns distributions).
-  - Hands-on exercise: Data collection from SQL database with handling missing data.
+  - Hands-on exercise: Data exploration & visualization from platnets database.
-  - Assignment: Practice example with SQL.
+  - Assignment: ...

 ### Week 3: Data Preparation and Feature Engineering
 - **Session 5**: NoSQL Data Collection and Transformation